taka-rl/tic-tac-toe_q_learning/README.md

 ## Training
 ### Training preparation
+During training, the agent plays against a computer that makes random moves.

 1. You can set parameters for the training in config.py
 ![Screenshot 2024-11-11 at 10 23 30](https://github.com/user-attachments/assets/1f6e7db7-3d50-42ce-81cc-77329ce34293)